RobbertWolfs/100-days-of-code/log.md

 **Duration:** 1u

 **Thoughts:** Had difficulties understanding scoped slots.
 Have to read more about this to fully understand it.

+### Day 19: Januari 27, 2017

+**Today's Progress**: Had to skip yesterday because of a late night event from work.
+Today was about finishing the docs about the VueJS essentials.
+Finished the section about components.
+Going to start with the advanced section tomorrow!

+**Duration:** 45min

+**Thoughts:** Getting to know VueJS a little better now that I know the essentials.
+Excited to see what the advanced stuff is about.

 ------------

 # Logbook Template